 Peoria Medical Malpractice Lawyer | Phillips Law Group

 When you visit a doctor or go to the hospital for medical care, you trust that the medical professionals who provide treatment will not cause harm.
 But if you or someone you love has been injured by the negligent actions of a healthcare provider, you may have a legal claim for medical malpractice with the help of a Peoria medical malpractice lawyer.

-For almost three decades, Phillips Law Group has been representing injury victims and obtaining millions in settlements and verdicts on behalf of our clients in Maricopa and Yavapai county and across Arizona.
-We successfully recovered $3 million for patient who suffered brain damage due to medical malpractice.
+For almost three decades, Phillips Law Group has been representing injury victims and obtaining millions in settlements and verdicts on behalf of our clients in Maricopa and Yavapai counties and across Arizona.
+We successfully recovered $3 million for a patient who suffered brain damage due to medical malpractice.
 We also obtained $470,000 for a delay in treatment and $325,000 for a misdiagnosis case.

 We are ready to take your call 1-800-706-3000 or chat online.